15 Best WordPress Table Plugins Tested & Compared for 2026

 Pricing

-Tableberg offers a free version on WordPress.org for initial use.
+Tableberg offers a free version on WordPress.org with basic table-building features.

-DiviGear Table is a standalone Table plugin built specifically for Divi users.
-It allows you to create different types of tables inside the Divi Visual Builder using two modules: Table, and Data Table.
+DiviGear Table is a standalone table plugin built specifically for Divi.
+It includes two modules: Advanced Table and Data Table.

 Key Features

-• Two dedicated modules: Table and Data Table
+• Two dedicated modules: Advanced Table and Data Table

-• Import data from CSV, Google Sheets, WordPress database, or TablePress
+• Import table data from CSV, Excel files, and Google Sheets

-• Merge rows and columns for complex layouts
+• Merge rows and columns for custom table structures

-• Add icons, images, ratings, and badges using HTML
+• Supports text, images, icons, ratings, and other HTML content

 What We Like Most